UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 1: Early prototype video used to discuss the original multiplayer tower defence idea.</strong>
 </p>

-During later discussions, we realised that the multiplayer version would be difficult to complete within the time available, especially because our group had little previous experience with game development.
-Online synchronisation, competitive balancing and multiplayer interaction rules would have added too much risk before we had finished the basic tower defence loop.
-Because of this, we reduced the scope and decided to build a single-player tower defence game inspired by <em>Kingdom Rush</em>.
+After more discussion, we realised that the multiplayer version was too risky for the time we had.
+It would have required **online synchronisation**, player-versus-player balancing and more complicated rules before we had even finished the basic tower defence loop.
+Since our group had little previous game development experience, we reduced the scope and moved to a single-player PvE tower defence game inspired by *Kingdom Rush*.

-Over the following weeks, we used stakeholders, epics, user stories and acceptance criteria to make the game requirements clearer.
-This helped us move from a general idea to a set of features that could actually be implemented, such as level selection, tower placement, enemy waves, gold rewards and tower upgrades.
-We also created a use case diagram to describe the overall player workflow and to guide the later design and implementation work.
+This change gave the project a clearer direction.
+We focused on features that the player would need in almost every level: selecting a map, placing towers, surviving **enemy waves**, earning **gold**, upgrading towers and reaching either victory or defeat.
+These early decisions shaped the stakeholders, user stories and use case diagram that followed.

 ## 2.2 Requirement elicitation and refinement

-After we dropped the multiplayer idea, we had to make the tower defence concept more concrete.
-We started from a simple question: what should the player actually be able to do in one match?
-The answer became our basic loop: the player chooses a level, places towers on valid positions, survives enemy waves, earns **gold** from defeated enemies, upgrades towers, and wins or loses depending on whether the village survives.
-This was not a very complicated loop, but it gave us something clear to build around.
+Once we dropped the multiplayer idea, we had to make the tower defence concept more concrete.
+We started with a simple question: what should the player be able to do in one match?
+The answer became our basic loop.
+The player chooses a level, places towers on **valid positions**, fights enemy waves, earns **gold**, upgrades towers and wins or loses depending on whether the village survives.

 We used *Kingdom Rush* as a reference because most of us understood its tower defence structure.
-We were not trying to reproduce the whole game.
-Instead, we used it to check whether our own design included the things players would expect: **visible enemy paths**, **fixed building points**, different tower roles, enemy waves, resource management, and clear feedback when enemies reached the village.
-These features became our basic functional requirements because without them the game would be difficult to understand or control.
+We were not trying to copy the whole game.
+Instead, we used it to check whether our design had the things players would expect, such as **visible enemy paths**, fixed building points, tower upgrades, enemy waves and clear feedback when enemies reached the village.
+Without these, the game might still run, but it would be hard for players to understand.

-We also had to be honest about what we could not finish.
-The early multiplayer version sounded exciting, but it would have needed **online synchronisation**, **player-versus-player balancing**, and more complicated interaction rules.
-These were not small additions; they would have changed the whole project.
-We therefore treated online multiplayer and PvP unit deployment as out of scope, rather than trying to keep them and risk finishing nothing properly.
+We also had to decide what not to include.
+Online multiplayer and PvP unit deployment sounded exciting, but they would have changed the whole scale of the project.
+We treated them as out of scope, so that we could finish a stable single-player game rather than leave several big features half-complete.

-此处添加素材

-After that, we split the requirements into features we needed first and features we could add later.
-The first group included **map loading**, **enemy movement**, **tower placement**, **tower attacks**, player health, gold rewards, and level completion.
-Once this worked, we could spend time on more interesting content, such as special tower behaviours, seasonal maps, sound effects, tutorial guidance, and the final boss.
-This order helped us avoid polishing the game before it was actually playable.
+After that, we separated the requirements into features we needed first and features we could add later.
+The first group included **map loading**, **enemy movement**, **tower placement**, **tower attacks**, player health, gold rewards and level completion.
+Once these worked, we could add more content, such as special tower behaviours, seasonal maps, sound effects, tutorial guidance and the final boss.

-Some requirements only became clear after we had tested rough versions of the game.
-At first, having several tower images seemed enough to show variety.
-In practice, that was not very meaningful for the player.
-We changed the requirement so that each tower had a role: **archery towers** for fast single-target physical damage, **magic towers** for enemies with physical defence, **cannon towers** for grouped enemies, and **ice towers** for slowing enemies.
-This made tower choice part of the strategy rather than just a visual difference.
+Some requirements became clearer only after testing rough versions of the game.
+At first, different tower images seemed enough to show variety.
+In practice, this was not very meaningful for the player.
+Each tower needed a role: **archery towers** for fast single-target physical damage, **magic towers** for enemies with physical defence, **cannon towers** for grouped enemies and **ice towers** for slowing enemies.
 Enemy design changed in the same way.
-We did not want enemies to differ only by sprite, so we gave them different **health**, **speed**, **resistance**, and **gold reward** values.
-Fast enemies tested whether the player had placed towers well.
-Resistant enemies forced the player to think about tower type.
-High-health enemies checked whether the player had upgraded enough.
-This made the waves more useful for balancing the game, not just for showing more enemy art.

-Overall, this process helped us turn a broad idea into a set of requirements that the team could actually work with.
-It also changed how we judged whether a feature was finished.
-For example, tower placement was not complete just because a tower appeared on the map.
-It also had to check whether the position was valid, deduct **gold**, attack enemies correctly, and fit into the player’s strategy.
-This clearer definition of “done” later supported our stakeholders, epics, user stories, acceptance criteria, and use case diagram.
+Instead of only changing sprites, we gave enemies different **health**, **speed**, **resistance** and **gold reward** values, so that waves could test different player decisions.

 ## 2.3 Stakeholders

-When writing the requirements, we first tried to identify who the game was being made for and who would be affected by our design decisions.
+When writing the requirements, we first tried to identify who the game was being made for and who would be affected by our design choices.
 This followed the requirements engineering process from the lecture, where stakeholder identification comes before writing epics, user stories and acceptance criteria.
-For our project, this was useful because the requirements were not only about what we wanted to code, but also about what players, designers, testers and course markers needed from the game.

 The main stakeholders were the **players**.
 Their needs shaped the core gameplay requirements, because the game had to be understandable before it could be enjoyable.
-Players needed to see **enemy paths**, understand where towers could be placed, track **gold** and **health**, and receive clear feedback when they won or lost a level.
-These needs later influenced requirements such as fixed tower-building positions, visible UI information and clear tower upgrade behaviour.
+Players needed to see enemy paths, know where towers could be placed, track **gold** and **health**, and receive clear feedback when they won or lost a level.

-The **development team** was also an important stakeholder group.
-Since we had limited previous experience with game development, our requirements had to stay realistic.
-This influenced the decision to remove online multiplayer and focus on a single-player PvE game.
-It also encouraged us to use requirements that could be implemented and tested more easily, such as configurable enemy waves, separate map data and reusable tower statistics.
+The **development team** was also important.
+Since we had limited experience with game development, the requirements had to stay realistic.
+This influenced our decision to remove online multiplayer and focus on a single-player PvE game.
+It also encouraged us to use features that could be adjusted and tested more easily, such as separate map data, reusable tower statistics and configurable enemy waves.

 We also considered **game designers**, **artists**, **testers** and **course staff**.
 Designers cared about tower roles, enemy variety and difficulty balance.
-Artists affected requirements related to seasonal maps, tower sprites and enemy readability.
-Testers needed requirements that could be checked clearly, such as whether towers attack enemies in range or whether gold is deducted after an upgrade.
-Course staff and markers were indirect stakeholders because the project also had to show evidence of requirements analysis, design, implementation, evaluation and testing.
+Artists affected the seasonal maps, tower sprites and enemy readability.
+Testers needed clear checks, such as whether towers attack enemies in range or whether gold is deducted after an upgrade.
+Course staff and markers were indirect stakeholders because the project also had to show requirements analysis, design, implementation, evaluation and testing.

-The stakeholder diagram below summarises these groups and shows how they relate to the game requirements.

 <p align="center">
   <img width="2048" height="2048" alt="image" src="https://github.com/user-attachments/assets/4c87d074-d6a2-406d-9b49-bfbc2a5acc7a" />